 Squeeze a large lemon or lime you need about 1/4 cup into the mixture with a large handful of chopped mint and parsley.
 Season with salt and pepper.

 Refrigerate as these are generally eaten cold with a dash of lemon and olive oil.
 I prefer mine heated up and just very lightly sauteed in a little oil and serve with a mayo dip.

-Dock leaf crisps are also very tasty and if you boil the dock leaves down they make a sort of paste which has a lemony flavour and mixed with feta it is a lovely thing…or olive oil, chillies, garlic and black pepper…. and yes you just knew I would sneak in a chilli or two…ha ha
+Dock leaf crisps are also very tasty and if you boil the dock leaves down they make a sort of paste which has a lemony flavor and mixed with feta it is a lovely thing…or olive oil, chilies, garlic, and black pepper…. and yes you just knew I would sneak in chili or two

 But remember you want the leaves from the center of the plant the young leaves just unfurling are the best….older equals bitter.

 So that broad-leafed dock plant which soothed my nettle stings and was used by my mum in her kitchen when she caught her arm or hand on the oven or cooker ..has alkaline secretions which are very good and immediately neutralize any acidic sting or burn.